usfcs-scholars/cs386-fall2021/guides/syllabus.md

 ##### Class Presentation

 Students must complete a 10 minute in-class presentation on a significant figure, organization, or event in Computer Science.
 This category includes several pass/fail assignments: selecting a presentation topic, submitting slides (or other presentation materials) ahead of time, optionally visiting the Speaking Center in preparation for the presentation, and delivering the presentation in class.

-<i class="fas fa-info-circle"></i>
-Accommodations will be made on request for students unable to present via Zoom.
-{: .notification }

 ### Grading Scale